amanrathod3128/Python-Patterns-/README.md

 This ensures the next set of symbols is printed on a new line.
 # ----------------------------------------------------------------------------

+### All code should be created to be dynamic, taking input from the user and replacing it with the row.

 <h3><b>Square Pattern</b></h3>

         *****                            row = 5                         - We want 5 rows of stars